Your rating helps support the making of more tested, delicious gluten-free recipes.

 Instructions

-Grease a round cake pan or baking dish with butter or nonstick cooking spray.
-Set aside.
+Grease a round cake pan or baking dish with butter or nonstick cooking spray, then set aside.

-Combine all of the dry ingredients in a large mixing bowl or bowl of a stand-mixer fitted with a paddle attachment.
-Mix until evenly-distributed.
+Combine all dry ingredients in a large mixing bowl or in a stand mixer fitted with the paddle attachment.
+Mix until evenly combined.

-Add in all of the wet ingredients, except for the additional tablespoon of butter, and beat on Low until just combined.
-Then, turn the speed to Medium and beat for an additional 3 minutes.
-The consistency should be like a thick cake batter - not a dough.
+Add all wet ingredients (except the additional tablespoon of butter).
+Beat on low until just combined, then increase to medium and mix for 3 minutes.
+The consistency should be thick, like a cake batter—not a dough.

-Scoop the batter into the prepared pan, starting in the center and working around the pan clockwise to make 6 rolls.
-Keep adding more batter to each roll until all of it has been used up.
+Scoop the batter into the prepared pan, starting in the center and moving clockwise to form 6 rolls.
+Continue adding batter to each roll until all the batter is used.

 Wet your fingers with warm water and lightly tap the tops of each roll to smooth any peaks.
 To prevent sticking, re-wet your fingers before moving on to each roll.

-Cover the pan with plastic wrap.
-Set in a warm place, ideally between 75-80 degrees, for 30-35 minutes to rise, or until the rolls are 1.5x their original size.
-Do not allow them to double to prevent over-proofing.
-The combo of discard + yeast is fast-acting.
+Cover the pan with plastic wrap and place it in a warm spot (75–80°F) for 30–35 minutes, or until the rolls are about 1.5 times their original size.
+Do not let them double, as the discard + yeast combination rises quickly and can over-proof.

-Meanwhile, halfway through the rise time, preheat the oven to 400 F.
+Meanwhile, halfway through the rise, preheat the oven to 400°F.

-Bake for 20-25 minutes, until the tops are golden brown.
-Do not over-bake.
+Bake for 20–25 minutes, or until the tops are light golden brown.

 Immediately brush the rolls with the additional melted butter for shine and moisture.
-Serve hot.
+Serve warm.

 Notes